 As a child, we grew up with the classic Disney Fairytales and the notion that they all lived happily ever after.
 As the years went by, we have heard stories about how none of them were ever rescued by Prince Charming, and how they didn’t live happily ever after because some of them, didn’t get to live at all.
 Today, we have compiled the Classic Disney Fairytales – what they made us believe as children, and how grim it actually is.

 Some of the fairytales we knew were written and compiled by the Grimm brothers, Jacob and Wilhelm, back in the early 1800s.
-These fairytales were originally gruesome and haunting because these were meant for the entertainment of adults.
+These fairytales were originally gruesome and haunting because they were meant for the entertainment of adults.
 Let this come as a fair warning that if you haven’t heard of them yet, these stories will change the way you viewed these classic Disney Fairytales.
-Are you ready?
+Are you ready to find out the truth behind Disney movies?

 Grimm Brothers’ Version: When the prince was looking for who owns the glass slippers left behind, Cinderella’s stepsisters stepped into the picture.
 In order for the glass slipper to fit them, one step-sister cut off her toe, and the other cut a part of her heel.
 That wasn’t all.
 In order to avenge Cinderella for being maltreated, the doves pecked the sisters’ eyes until they were blinded.
 They lived the rest of their lives as beggars.